-This certificate program will increase the promotions management knowledge and skills of certificate seeking working adults and offer specialized program management knowledge and skills to current uni-
+This certificate program will increase the promotions management knowledge and skills of certificate seeking working adults and offer specialized program management knowledge and skills to current university students.
+The unique combination of general and special coursework in the certificate program will prepare students for work in the promotions management field.
+A blend of marketing, digital publishing, advertising, and public relations courses are offered in this certificate.